std::span

 Last: 5

 Spans are an example of a view - they do not own the underlying elements they’re providing access to.
-Those are owned by a different container - for example, the C-style array we passed to the std::span
+Those are owned by a different container - the container we provided to the std::span

 constructor.